Largos23/Signal-Sync/README.md

 - Designed with **IEC 62368-1** safety principles in mind
 - RSSI range calibrated for **−20 dBm to −110 dBm**; display adjusted for indoor falloff at ~−90 dBm

----

-## 📄 License

-This project was developed as a Capstone project at Conestoga College.
-All rights reserved by the authors.

----

-*Built with ❤️ by Carson Soers & Edward Estacion — Conestoga College, 2024–2025*